 This eBook provides the answers of what a carrier dense data center means and its impact on the most successful businesses that use a third-party data center.

 How to Buy Power in a Data Center

-This FREE eBook provides a primer on the basics of power for the data center, how to calculate it, and the general process of how it is purchased in a third-party data center or colocation facility.
+This eBook provides a primer on the basics of power for the data center, how to calculate it, and the general process of how it is purchased in a third-party data center or colocation facility.